-As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2023 was \$159,717.
+As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2024 was \$157,152.
 The costs of the District's activities were primarily funded by program revenues.
 As in the prior fiscal year, program revenues are comprised primarily of assessments.
-In total, expenses, including depreciation, decreased from the prior fiscal year.
-The majority of the decrease is was due to a reduction in security costs.